salchichongallo/path-alias-resolver/README.md

 Where the first parameter in the plugin `'.'` is the root path that will be used to resolve the import/require statements, follow by an object with the aliases to be resolved.

-For more advanced use cases see [tsconfig-paths](https://www.npmjs.com/package/tsconfig-paths) for TypeScript (there is a Webpack plugin too) and [babel-plugin-module-resolver](https://github.com/tleunen/babel-plugin-module-resolver) for Babel.
+For more advanced use cases see [tsconfig-paths](https://www.npmjs.com/package/tsconfig-paths) for TypeScript (there is a Webpack plugin too), [ts-transformer-imports](https://github.com/grrowl/ts-transformer-imports) and [babel-plugin-module-resolver](https://github.com/tleunen/babel-plugin-module-resolver) for Babel.